matt2718/colorado-qb/_pages/cu.md

 website](/info/what-is-qb/).

-Practices during the 2019-2020 school year are on **Wednesday evenings, from 6:15 PM - 9 PM, in Hellems 196**.
+Practices during the 2019-2020 school year are on **Wednesday evenings, from 6:15 PM - 9 PM, in Hellems 251**.
 Feel free to stop by!
-If you have any questions about the team, feel free to email club president Matt Mitchell (<matthew.s.mitchell@colorado.edu>).
+If you have any questions about the team, feel free to email club president Peter Lande (<peter.lande@colorado.edu>).

 <sub>Previous website [here](https://sites.google.com/site/cutriviabuffs/).</sub>